Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: The extended KSVZ model and Constraints

 \section{The extended KSVZ model and Constraints}

-As expressed in the introduction, the KSVZ model contains a complex scalar $\eta$ (Equation \ref{Eq.eta_5}), which breaks the PQ-symmetry spontaneously, and a massive colour triplet state known as a vector-like quark (VLQ) $\Psi$.
-The generic Lagrangian of this model can be expressed as,
+As expressed in the introduction, the KSVZ model contains a complex scalar $\eta$ (Equation \ref{Eq.eta_5}), which breaks the PQ-symmetry spontaneously, and color triplet vector-like quark ($\Psi$).
+The generic Lagrangian of the KSVZ model can be expressed as,

-We extend the model by a complex singlet scalar field $S$ with the same PQ charge as VLQ.
-Suppose this scalar does not contain any vacuum expectation value (VEV).
-In that case, the residual $\mathbb{Z}_2$ symmetry after the spontaneous broken of PQ-symmetry of the KSVZ model will remain intact, and the lightest component of the scalar remains stable.
-Hence this takes a role of a second dark matter candidate in this theory as a weakly interacting massive particle (WIMP).
+We extend the model by a complex singlet scalar field,\footnote{An $SU(2)_L$ doublet extension of the KSVZ model is also viable within the WIMP-axion framework.
+For a comprehensive study of the dark matter phenomenology and an in-depth investigation of this doublet extended model at the LHC, see reference \cite{Ghosh:2024boo}.} $S$ with the same PQ charge as $\Psi_L$ (see Eq. \ref{Lag.VLQ_5}).
 The scalar can be written as,